Printing secrets every Mac consumer wishes

 The Print Queue for that printer will open.

-Now drag & drop the items you want to print into the Print Queue — your Mac will then open each object up, print them, and near the application.
+Now drag & drop the items you want to print into the Print Queue — your Mac will open each object up, print them, and near the application.